opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker notes:
-  Another way to handle this kind of a scenario i.e. restore a backup of a database version that is not compatible with both the current and the target app version is to follow this sort of general orchestration workflow.
-Switch the app into a read only mode in order to prevent dataloss during the upgrade process.. spin up a new database instance and a a new deployment with an older version of the app and the database (which are compatible) .. backup the read only isntance and restore it to the newly spun up instance after applying any migrations if neccessary and then switch traffic over.
+  A more general way to handle this kind of a scenario i.e. restore a backup of a database version that is not compatible with both the current and the target app version is to follow this sort of general orchestration workflow.
+Switch the app into a read only mode in order to prevent dataloss during the upgrade process.. spin up a new database instance and a a new deployment with an older version of the app and the database (which are compatible) .. backup the read only instance and restore it to the newly spun up instance after applying any migrations if neccessary and then switch traffic over.
 This is something that can be automated by software operators.
 </aside>

 ---
 #### Cloning the db (from Bestie version A)
 - Set the old db as the datasource

 ```
 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster